 Especially valuable are the Annexes (3) and Appendices (also 3).
 Although why they chose two groups, rather than just 6 Annexes (or Appendices), I can’t figure.
 I particularly like:

 What I don’t like is that, like PMBoK, PMI has chosen to publish this with a hard-to-read-on security background to every page.
 Aaarrghhh!
 It spoils a really good book.

 If you are not familiar with Agile, this video may help you…

 As you’d expect, it also has:

-For analysis of this, and the Agile Practice Guide, we recommend Chuck Cobb’s blog, ManagedAgile.com.
+For further analysis of the 6th Edition and the Agile Practice Guide, we recommend Chuck Cobb’s blog, ManagedAgile.com.
 Chuck has developed a phenomenal suite of Agile Project Management training, which we recommend.
 His first analysis of the PMBOK 6th Edition integration of Agile and his article on the Agile Practice Guide are well worth reading.

 As a result of the changes to the PMBOK, the PMP exam will change from 26 March 2018.
 If you schedule your exam on 26 March or later, you will receive an updated version of the exam that references the PMBOK® Guide – Sixth Edition.
 So, anyone taking the exam before 26 March 2018 will get the current version of the exam that references the PMBOK® Guide – Fifth Edition.